MicrosoftDocs/dynamics365smb-docs/business-central/finance-how-setup-report-intrastat.md

 >
 > When you add a tariff number that has a defined **Unit of Measure** value to the item, [!INCLUDE [prod_short](includes/prod_short.md)] automatically adds a new unit of measure to the **Item Units of Measure** value for the item.
 The **Qty. per Unit of Measure** value is based on the **Quantity Rounding Precision** field.

-## Enter country-specific Intrastat settings
+## Enter country/region Intrastat settings

 Intrastat requirements are similar in all member states of the EU, though there are important exceptions.
 In theory, the rules should be uniformly applied in all member states.
 However, there are differences in implementations, because some member states provide guidelines about how to apply the principles in specific situations (for example, commercial samples and returns of goods).
 These guidelines can produce different results for various situations.
 Therefore, the information that countries/regions must enter can differ, as can the file format that they must use for reporting.